Frank Randle: Life and career

 Although he was reportedly taking £1,000 a week [at the box office] at Hulme Hippodrome in 1950, with the decline of Variety in the 1950s Randle's career declined.
 Pressed by debts and tax arrears, and suffering from the consequences of a life of alcohol abuse, he reportedly owed the Inland Revenue £56,000 in 1954 was made bankrupt by the tax authorities in 1955.

 He married May Annie Victoria Douglas, known as Queenie, in 1928 in Greenwich, London.
 There were no children but Manchester artist Arthur Delaney was alleged to be Randle's illegitimate son by fellow performer Genevieve Delaney (also known as Eve Delaney).
+This has been verified by DNA as incorrect.

 Randle's comedy achievement was celebrated in "Grin up North", a major touring exhibition that looked at the unique Northern sense of humour.
 He was most recently featured in an episode of BBC 4's Rude Britannia shown in June 2010.

 In 2007, a celebratory plaque paid for by members of the Cuthbert Club was unveiled to Randle on Blackpool's North Pier.
 In 2010, the same organisation paid for the refurbishment of Randle's gravestone, which was unveiled in July 2010.